-Jury Standards for Voice Principals

-The chart below is not to be understood as a complete syllabus for applied voice instruction.
+Jury Standards for Voice Principals The chart below is not to be understood as a complete syllabus for applied voice instruction.
 Rather, this is only a list of the requirements needed to pass each Jury Level.
 Applied instructors will work with their students individually to select repertoire that addresses the specific technical, artistic, and developmental needs unique to each singer.

-Performance Emphasis ical Course Sequence Choral Music Education Emphasis Typical Course Sequence [Music Technology and Composition Emphases, only Levels 1 - 4] Yr 1 Yr 2 Yr 3 Yr 4 First Semester Level 1, MUSC19 Level 3, MUSC19 Level 5, MUSC39 Level 7, MUSC39 Level 4, MUSC193 Gateway Jury Level 6, MUSC391 Junior Recital First Semester Yr 1 Level 1, MUSC193 Level 2, MUSC193 Yr 2 Level 3, MUSC193 Level 4, MUSC193 Yr 3 Level 5, MUSC193 Level 6, MUSC193 Level 1 2 Pieces from Memory -contrasting styles -one must demonstrate flexibility 2 Pieces from Memory -contrasting styles -one must demonstrate flexibility Level 2 2 Pieces from Memory -contrasting styles -one must demonstrate flexibility -one in Italian 2 Pieces from Memory -contrasting styles -one must demonstrate flexibility -one in Italian Level 3 3 Pieces from Memory -contrasting styles -one must demonstrate flexibility -one in any foreign language 3 Pieces from Memory -contrasting styles -one must demonstrate flexibility -one in any foreign language Level 4 Gateway Jury 4 Pieces from Memory -contrasting styles -one must demonstrate flexibility -two in any foreign language 4 Pieces from Memory -contrasting styles -one must demonstrate flexibility -two in any foreign language Level 5 5 Pieces from Memory -contrasting styles -one must demonstrate flexibility -one in French -one in German 2 Pieces from Memory -contrasting styles -one must demonstrate flexibility -one in Italian or German Level 6 NO JURY: Junior recital hearing is sufficient.
-2 Pieces from Memory -contrasting styles -one must demonstrate flexibility -one in Italian or German Level 7 5 Pieces from Memory -contrasting styles -one must demonstrate flexibility -one in French -one in German -one in Italian Continued study is encouraged but not required for the degree.
+Voice Performance Emphasis Typical Course Sequence Choral Music Education Emphasis Typical Course Sequence [Music Technology and Composition Emphases, only Levels 1 - 4] Yr 1 Yr 2 Yr 3 Yr 4 First Semester Level 1, MUSC193 Level 3, MUSC193 Level 5, MUSC390 Level 7, MUSC390 Second Semester Level 2, MUSC193 Level 4, MUSC193 Gateway Jury Level 6, MUSC391 Junior Recital Level 8, MUSC392 Senior Recital First SemesterSecond SemesterYr 1Level 1, MUSC193Level 2, MUSC193Yr 2Level 3, MUSC193Level 4, MUSC193Yr 3Level 5, MUSC193Level 6, MUSC193 Level 1 - 2 Pieces from Memory contrasting styles one must demonstrate flexibility 2 Pieces from Memory -contrasting styles -one must demonstrate flexibility Level 2 - 2 Pieces from Memory -contrasting styles -one must demonstrate flexibility -one in Italian 2 Pieces from Memory -contrasting styles -one must demonstrate flexibility -one in Italian Level 3 - 3 Pieces from Memory contrasting styles one must demonstrate flexibility one in any foreign language 3 Pieces from Memory -contrasting styles -one must demonstrate flexibility -one in any foreign language Level 4 Gateway Jury 4 Pieces from Memory -contrasting styles -one must demonstrate flexibility -two in any foreign language 4 Pieces from Memory -contrasting styles -one must demonstrate flexibility -two in any foreign language Level 5 5 Pieces from Memory contrasting styles one must demonstrate flexibility one in French one in German 2 Pieces from Memory -contrasting styles -one must demonstrate flexibility -one in Italian or German Level 6 1 NO JURY: Junior recital hearing is sufficient.
+2 Pieces from Memory -contrasting styles -one must demonstrate flexibility -one in Italian or German Level 7 - 5 Pieces from Memory contrasting styles one must demonstrate flexibility one in French one in German one in Italian Continued study is encouraged but not required for the degree.
 Level 8 NO JURY: Senior recital hearing is sufficient.
 Continued study is encouraged but not required for the degree.